KuhlTime/hsd-ossc-api/README.md

 🚨 **IMPORTANT: Any confidential data should never transmitted over unencrypted `http` but instead be transmitted over `https`**

 [GET `/ossc`](https://api.kuhlti.me/ossc): This is the production endpoint.
-Request made to this url will result in the server performing the request on the ossc website.
+Requests made to this url will result in the server performing the request on the ossc website.
 This route requires valid login credentials.
-In order to send these you need to specify the `Authorization` Header inside your HTTP Request.
+In order to send these you need to specify the `Authorization` header inside your HTTP request.
 The value of which has to be formatted as follows (pseudo-code):

 ```sh
 Authorization: Basic $base64Encode($username + ':' + $password)
 ```

-[GET `/ossc/test`](https://api.kuhlti.me/ossc/test): In order to reduce the stress on the ossc server, you can call the /test endpoint.
-This returns a boilerplate of the data you can expect from the production version.
+[GET `/ossc/test`](https://api.kuhlti.me/ossc/test): In order to reduce the stress on the ossc server, while developing, you can use this endpoint to get a boilerplate of the data you can expect from the production endpoint.

 ## 🌍 Resources